r2devops/hub/docs/job-structure.md

 * **[`script`](https://docs.gitlab.com/ee/ci/yaml/#script){:target="_blank"}** (mandatory): this is the heart of the job.
 It contains a list of shell commands to run the job
 * **[`variables`](https://docs.gitlab.com/ee/ci/yaml/#variables){:target="_blank"}**: variables used by the `script` part of the job to customize its behaviour
 * **[`artifacts`](https://docs.gitlab.com/ee/ci/yaml/#artifacts){:target="_blank"}**: specify the result of the job that should be exposed to the user trough classic artifact or Gitlab reports

-See our Best Practices and guidelines: TODO LINK

 **Example of job definition [`gitleaks.yml`](https://r2devops.io/jobs/static_tests/gitleaks/):**